rshoedizzle/Documentation/Homelab Logs/pi-hole.md

 ---

-## Installing Pi-Hole Docker Container

-This section will show you the process of installing Pi-Hole as a Docker container on your Linux-based system.
-All we need to do within this section is to write a “`docker-compose`” configuration file.

-This file tells Docker what containers it needs to download and what ports it needs to open.

-### Creating a Directory for Pi-Hole
+## Creating a Directory for Pi-Hole

 1. Start by creating a directory where you will store the configuration file for the Pi-Hole docker container.